cyann/kixtart-functions/README.md

 # kixtart-functions
+Helper functions for the KiXtart scripting language.

 ## Requirements
 - KiXtart 4.61 or later.

-Helper functions for the KiXtart scripting language
+## Notes
+- Line endings (EOL) are CRLF.